puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 UniConfig shell is a command-line interface for Uniconfig.
 Accessible over SSH, it allows users to interact with Uniconfig features including the following:

-* reading operational data of devices
+* Reading operational data of devices
-* manipulating device configuration
+* Manipulating device configuration
-* manipulating configuration templates
+* Manipulating configuration templates
-* manipulating data stored in Unistore
+* Manipulating data stored in Unistore
-* invoking device or UniConfig operations
+* Invoking device or UniConfig operations
-* manipulating global UniConfig settings
+* Manipulating global UniConfig settings

 As Uniconfig shell is model-driven, its interface is mostly auto-generated from YANG schemas (e.g., tree structure of data-nodes or available
 RPC/action operations).

 ## Configuration

 By default, UniConfig shell is disabled.
-To enable it, configuration parameter 'cliShell/sshServer/enabled' must be set to 'true' in the 'config/lighty-uniconfig-config.json' file.
+To enable it, the configuration parameter 'cliShell/sshServer/enabled' must be set to 'true' in the 'config/lighty-uniconfig-config.json' file.

 All available settings and descriptions are displayed in the following snippet.